ABOUT

 The Study area is located within the unincorporated community of North Fair Oaks.
 The boundaries of the Study area are Middlefield Road to the north, 5th Avenue to the east, El Camino Real to the south and the unincorporated County/Redwood City limit to the west.

 Option A Dumbarton Avenue Tunnel is shown in purple.
 Option B Dumbarton Avenue Bridge is shown in blue.
 Option C Middlefield Junction Bridge is shown in orange.
-More details will be shared at the community outreach events and via the survey.
+More details are available in the “Crossing and Community Connection Options” PDF attachment under Study Documents.

 Map of study area in North Fair Oaks showing the Caltrain corridor.